strizhechenko/netutils-linux/README.rst

 .. image:: https://travis-ci.org/strizhechenko/netutils-linux.svg?branch=master
    :target: https://travis-ci.org/strizhechenko/netutils-linux

 It's a useful utils to simplify Linux network troubleshooting and performance tuning, developed in order to help `Carbon Reductor`_ techsupport and automate the whole linux performance tuning process out of box (ok, except the best RSS layout detection).
 It's now in production usage with 300+ deployment and save us a lot of time with hardware and software settings debugging.
+Should work well with Python 2.6 and Python 2.7.

 .. _Carbon Reductor: http://www.carbonsoft.ru/products/carbon-reductor-5/